-EDQ would like to respectfully acknowledge the Traditional Owners of the land on which Eating Disorders Queensland operate, and Elders past, present and emerging.
-We honour the women elders in diverse communities of which we are a part and we celebrate the extraordinary diversity of women’s bodies, genders, sexualities, capacities and relationships that we all represent.
+We would like to respectfully acknowledge the Traditional Owners of the land on which Eating Disorders Queensland operate, and Elders past, present and emerging.
+Honouring the women elders in diverse communities of which we are a part.
+Celebrating the extraordinary diversity of women’s bodies, genders, sexualities, capacities and relationships that we all represent.

-We pay respects to those amongst the community who have tirelessly advocated for positive social and political change around issues predominantly impacting women and children including women’s rights, equality, sexual and domestic violence, and changes for the LGBTIQ+ community.
+Respect is also due to those in the community who have tirelessly advocated for positive social and political change.
+Particularly around issues predominantly impacting women and children including women’s rights, equality, sexual and domestic violence, and changes for the LGBTIQ+ community.

 EDQ Latest News & Events

 NAIDOC Week celebrates the history, culture, and achievements of Aboriginal and Torres Strait Islander people.

 EDQ staff explain this year’s theme for World Eating Disorder Action Day: Equity for Eating Disorders.

 $27 million allocated to expand and extend support for eating disorders.